kenho811/Python_Database_Version_Control/README.md

 1. Git clone the repository.
 Cd into the repository.
 2. pip install with `pip install .[dev]` (in zsh, do `pip install .'[dev]'`)
 3. use `pytest` to run tests
+4. Open a PR to add to the repository

 ## Details
 ### Database supported